 The following section applies to previously-certified physicians who have lost ABOG certification due to lack of participation in or failure to complete the MOC process.
-Such physicians are no longer Diplomates of ABOG and may not advertise or otherwise designate that they are ABOG certified.
+Such physicians are no longer Diplomates of the ABOG, and may not advertise or otherwise designate that they are ABOG certified.
 Any designation or advertisement of expired ABOG certification must accurately communicate the dates that the certification commenced and ended.

-Certification Expired Fewer than 6 Years
+Certification Expired fewer than 6 years

-Physicians seeking to regain certification must pass a secure re-entry computer-based examination and then complete the MOC Year 1 assignments in the year.
+Physicians seeking to regain subspecialty certification must pass a secure, computerbased re-entry subspecialty examination and then complete the MOC Year 1 assignments in the year.
 Re-entry examinations will be given January 9th through June 30th, 2017.
 All examinations will be administered at Pearson VUE testing centers throughout the United States.
 Candidates may take the re-entry examination up to 3 times in a year to pass the examination.
 There is no additional charge for the additional examinations.

-A. Application Process
+A. Application process

-Applications for the re-entry examination will be available at www.abog.org beginning in January, 2017, but the physician must call the ABOG MOC Division for access to the online application.
+Applications for the re-entry subspecialty examination will be available on-line at www.abog.org beginning January, 2017, but the physician must call the ABOG MOC office for access to the on-line application.
 The final date to apply for the examination is June 16, 2017.
 No application will be accepted after this date.
-A non-refundable combined examination and MOC fee of \$765 must be paid at the time of application.
+A non-refundable examination and MOC fee of \$765 must be paid at the time of application.
 No application will be processed without payment of the application fee and submission of all required documents.

-B. Testing Sites
+B. Testing sites